runlinzhang/runlinzhang.github.io/teaching.md

 - [Lecture 3](https://runlinzhang.github.io/Lec3.pdf?raw=true)

-(the proof on the bottom of page 6 has a small gap, rmk 3.3 should also be used)
+(the proof on the bottom of page 6 has an error, rmk 3.3 should also be used)

 - [Lecture 4](https://runlinzhang.github.io/Lec4.pdf?raw=true)